 Dr. Cathy Malerba has been with the Round Rock ISD Research & Evaluation department since 2011 and has over 10 years of experience conducting research and program evaluation in public schools.
 She earned her doctorate in Human Development and Family Sciences from the University of Texas at Austin.
 In addition to bringing her understanding child development to her work, Dr. Malerba strives to engage stakeholders at every stage of the evaluation process and to build evaluation capacity across the district.

-David Osman came to the Round Rock ISD Research and Evaluation team in 2016.
-David earned his doctorate from The University of Texas at Austin, specializing in Educational Psychology (Human Development, Culture, and Learning Sciences).
-Most recently, David served at The Meadows Center for Preventing Educational Risk at UT, where he consulted schools on literacy initiatives.
-He is a former RRISD teacher (Round Rock HS) and served as an instructional coach at Cedar Ridge HS.
+Dr. David Osman came to the Research and Evaluation team in 2016.
+He earned his doctorate from The University of Texas at Austin, specializing in Educational Psychology (Human Development, Culture, and Learning Sciences).
+His research is published in journals such as, Teaching and Teacher Education, Educational Psychology Review, Exceptional Children and The Journal of Social Studies Research.
+Before working in Round Rock ISD, David consulted PreK-12 public schools on literacy initiatives for the College of Education at UT-Austin.
+He is a former special education teacher, social studies teacher (Round Rock HS), and instructional coach (Cedar Ridge HS).